Trial of BMX-001 or Placebo in Head and Neck Cancer Patients

 A Randomized, Blinded, Placebo Controlled Phase 2 Trial of Concurrent Radiation Therapy and Cisplatin With and Without BMX-001 in Patients With Locally Advanced Head and Neck Cancer

 This study will seek to confirm protection of normal tissues by assessing the incidence, severity and duration of mucositis in a randomized, placebo controlled, Phase 2 clinical trial of BMX-001 in combination with standard RT and chemotherapy in newly diagnosed head and neck cancer patients (162 subjects, 1:1 randomization study drug: placebo).
-We will also confirm protection of normal tissues by assessing the acute and chronic extent of xerostomia in the same trial.
+The study will also confirm protection of normal tissues by assessing the acute and chronic extent of xerostomia in the same trial.

-Head and Neck Cancer head and neck squamous cell carcinoma Head and Neck Neoplasms Manganese BMX-001 Radiation Therapy Cisplatin A BMX-001
+Head and Neck Cancer head and neck squamous cell carcinoma Head and Neck Neoplasms Manganese Cisplatin BMX-001 Radiation Therapy A BMX-001

 You can join if…

 Open to people ages 18 years and up

 - Pathologically confirmed (histologically or cytologically) diagnosis of squamous cell carcinoma of the oropharynx, larynx, hypopharynx, nasopharyngeal, or oral cavity with clinical or pathologic high-risk features who will be receiving radiation and concurrent cisplatin chemotherapy.

 - Treatment plan to receive a continuous course of IMRT delivered as single daily fractions of 2.0 to 2.1 Gy with a cumulative radiation dose between 60 Gy and 70 Gy depending on whether patients are receiving post-operative or definitive intent therapy respectively.